lux4rd0/weatherflow-collector/README.md

 A historical view (defaulted to seven days) shows the precipitation rate and daily accumulation.
 As you zoom into the specific precipitation events, change the Interval drop-down to smaller increments (up to 1-minute collections) for finer rates.

-For Lightning, Strikes and Distance are shown on a heatmap visualization.
+For lightning, strikes and distance are shown in a heat map visualization.
 Time is across the x-axis, while the number of detected lightning strikes is bucketed by color (dark blue to yellow).
 The Y-axis shows the bucketed distances (up to 40 miles away).
 Hover over each square for a histogram of each strike/distance count.

 <center><img src="./docs/images/weatherflow_collector-rain_and_lightning_histogram.jpg"></center>